Neobrownliella

-Neobrownliella is a genus of crustose lichens in the subfamily Teloschistoideae of the family Teloschistaceae.
-It has five species.
+Taxonomy

 The genus was circumscribed in 2015 by lichenologists Sergey Kondratyuk, Jack Elix, Ingvar Kärnefelt, and Arne Thell, with Neobrownliella brownlieae assigned as the type species.
-It is a segregate of the large genus Caloplaca.
-Characteristics of Neobrownliella include a thallus that is continuous or areolate, the presence of anthraquinones as lichen products, a cortical layer with a palisade paraplectenchyma, and the lack of a thick palisade cortical layer on the underside of the thalline exciple (the ring-shaped layer of tissue surrounding the hymenium).
+It is a segregate of the large genus Caloplaca, and is classified in the subfamily Teloschistoideae of the family Teloschistaceae.
 Two species were included in the original circumscription of the genus; an additional three species were added in 2020.